 |photo by Alice Lum|

 “The Rev. Dr. Terry delivered a sermon, in which he remarked that of all Protestant denominations the Dutch Reformed was the most conservative.
 Others had made changes in their forms of services, and changes had even been suggested in doctrine to keep up with the age.
-The Reformed Church was not strong numerically as compared with other denominations, but the preacher protested against any innovations in church doctrine,” reported The Times.
+The Reformed Church was not strong numerically as compared with other denominations, but the preacher protested against any innovations in church doctrine,” reported The New York Times.

 While the Collegiate Church remained steadfast in opposing change for the most part—at least in doctrine—it was quick to adapt new technology when appropriate.
 By the end of the year in 1890 the church had installed the latest in technology.
 Until now churches enlisted the aid of young boys to pump the bellows that provided wind through the organ pipes.